Want to see one of the most fascinating castles in Scotland?

-The castle is located in a well maintained park.
-Picnic tables are available near the parking.
-There is also a children playground.
+The castle is located in a well-maintained park.
+Picnic tables are available near the carpark and there is also a children playground.

 Touring the outside of the Caerlaverock Castle

 I enjoyed the inside of the castle but let me start with the exteriors.
-With the water the green and the surrounding forest, the place is really scenic.
+With the water, the green and the surrounding forest, the place is really scenic.
 And it is so rare to see a triangular castle!

 Here is a complete tour of the castle from the surrounding grounds.

-Caerlaverock Map - A triangular castle...
+Caerlaverock Park Map - A triangular castle...

 On one of their displays, there is this visual to give you an idea:

-I have no picture because we were tired from the long road we had that day and decided not to explore.
+I have no pictures because we were tired from the long road, we had that day and decided not to explore.

 Explore the ruins of the Caerlaverock Castle Interior

-As it was the weakest part of the castle, it had elaborate defense features with places to drop things on assaillants.
+As it was the weakest part of the castle, it had elaborate defense features with places to drop things on assailants.

-Some stairs are easy but one is very narrow (20 steps to reach the top for a good view of inside the castle).
+Some stairs are easy, but one is very narrow (20 steps to reach the top for a good view of inside the castle).